 - Pray (or meditate)—I pray for peace and relief from my anxiety.
 I know that whatever happens, I will be okay.

 If you have experienced a traumatic situation like I have, getting the image and experiences out of your head are difficult.
 If you don’t have a loved one or family member to talk through your feelings with, a licensed therapist can truly help.
-As always, we recommend BetterHelp as a resource.
-However, there are typically good resources available in every region of the country.
+There are typically good resources available in every region of the country.
 A quick google search will give you some options.
+You can also access therapy from home: check out online options for Cognitive Behavioral Therapy and other treatment modalities.